Fatty Liver Lifestyle Changes: This Is what You Need to Do

 What Vitamins Should You Start Taking to Cure Fatty Liver?

-Multiple studies have shown that taking certain vitamins in addition to changing your diet and adding an exercise routine to your day can help combat fatty liver disease.
+Multiple studies (like this one) have shown that taking certain vitamins in addition to changing your diet and adding an exercise routine to your day can help combat fatty liver disease.

 Vitamins A, B12, E, D, and B3 are all commonly recommended supplements for those suffering from fatty liver disease.